IBM/ToDoBackend/DatabaseWorkshop.md

 Set the test target root to `http://localhost:8080/` and you should see them all pass, just as they did before we added a database connection.

-**Congratulations!
-We have removed the project's dependency on a volatile, local storage option and updated it to use a persistent and accessible database, using Swift 4's Codable feature along side our ORM to maintain our ToDo type.**
+Congratulations!
+We have removed the project's dependency on a non-persistent storage option and updated it to use a persistent and accessible database, using Swift 4's Codable feature along side our ORM to maintain our ToDo type.

+**Ready to learn about Kubernetes?
+[This guide](https://github.com/IBM/ToDoBackend/blob/master/DeployingToKube.md) will take you, step-by-step, through setting up Docker for Desktops Kubernetes cluster, creating Docker images from your Swift code, and deploying releases using both remote and local Helm charts.**